yasamanensafi/retail_store_sales_forecasting/ReadMe.md

 ![enter image description here](https://raw.githubusercontent.com/yasamanensafi/retail_store_sales_forecasting/master/img/23.png)

 As it can be seen from the above figure, the furniture sales graph shows seasonality in its pattern.
-The amount of sales is low at the start of each year and it increases at the end of the year.
+Sales volume is low at the start of each year and it increases at the end of the year.
 One of the main goals of this project is to investigate the performance of different forecasting methods on seasonal items and for this reason, the furniture products are going to be the chosen category for the task of prediction.
 ### **2.0-sales-forecasting-ARIMA-family.ipynb**
 In this notebook, ARMA, ARIMA, and SARIMA methods are implemented using statsmodels library.